akoenig/angular-deckgrid/README.md

 Do you use the `angular-deckgrid` and would like to be featured here?
 Just send me an [email](mailto:andre.koenig@posteo.de) and I will add you and your application to this list.

-- [raindrop.io](http://raindrop.io/): Smart bookmarks - A beautiful way to remember the most important
+- [raindrop.io](http://raindrop.io/): "Smart bookmarks - A beautiful way to remember the most important"
+- [infowrap.com](https://www.infowrap.com/): "An infowrap is engineered to hold everything people need together on a single page and keep them up to date."

 ## Changelog